 –Marjorie Clayman is insightful and thoughtful about the value of customer experience to marketing on her blog.
 I’ve always believed that marketing should get as close to the customer as possible, and Marjorie really advocates that in this piece.
 As noted in the comments field, it’s about knocking down walls so that the whole organisation can see what the customer’s saying and act accordingly.
 I couldn’t agree more.

 -Enlightened businesses are actively encouraging complaints says Susan Payton in her post.
 It’s what we’re all about at Customer Thermometer.
 Don’t shy away from criticism – encourage it!
 Susan’s post is entitled Why Complaining Customers can be Good for your Business on Mashable.
-Susan also blogs here.

--Guy Stephens @guy1067 has written a short but I think very insightful post called Do Your Own Thing, Don’t Follow Best Practice.
+-Guy Stephens has written a short but I think very insightful post called Do Your Own Thing, Don’t Follow Best Practice.
 In a world where everyone’s chasing the picture of customer service perfection I think Guy’s call to do what feels good, right and on brand is a breath of fresh air.

 And last but not least, this post from Christine Whittemore on the new ways that customers are interacting with customers in an online world.
 It’s not another list of the usual suspects like Twitter and Tripadvisor.
 It’s a genuinely thoughtful article about how emotion comes into play when you deal with people on their terms rather than yours.
 To my mind, it’s a really thought-provoking view – that corporate rigidity breeds an “us and them” mentality between you and the customer.
 Whereas the enlightened companies are now saying “hey, customer you are more important than me, so I’m going to come to you.”

 If you’ve got a favorite writer, thinker or do-er on all things customer then please let me know in the comments field.
-We want to keep adding to this list.